This author enjoys writing about life, love, and books. She enjoys watching anime and munching on burgers.

 One of the main reasons why politicians enact these laws is because of their own beliefs, many of which may be quite controversial.
 Some have differing opinions as to when human life begins, while others take offense to specific processes as to how to handle an unwanted pregnancy.
 Despite this, there is no doubt an underlying stigma in regards to abortion.

 Despite the many cultural and religious distinctions between groups, oftentimes, abortion is treated as a shameful thing.
 Many people believe that abortion violates the roles of traditional womanhood, while others view it as a threat to femininity in general.
 Anti-abortion laws have reinforced the belief that abortion is wrong, and is even viewed as unhealthy, both for the woman and her family.
 What's more, many groups, including pro-life and pro-choice groups, have capitalized on this stigma.
-Even more damning is the fact that women who were seen as having abortions are often treated as children, that they didn't know any better, that they were simply to naive to understand the consequences.
+Even more damning is the fact that women who were seen as having abortions are often treated as children, that they didn't know any better, that they were simply too naive to understand the consequences.

-This, of course, has been reflected by academic studies.
-For example, according to The University of Chicago, many women anticipate on experiencing this stigma when they first learn about an unwanted pregnancy.
+This, of course, has been reflected in academic studies.
+For example, according to The University of Chicago, many women anticipate experiencing this stigma when they first learn about an unwanted pregnancy.
 Approximately 58% of women feel they need to keep their abortion a secret from their loved ones.
 When patients see protesters outside abortion clinics, they may report feeling uncomfortable, even traumatized.

 What We Can Do About It

 Oftentimes, abortion has been considered an issue that affects us morally, socially, and culturally.
 From the various anti-abortion laws, to the shame surrounding women who get abortion and those who even support their services, there's something to be said about the way we deal with abortion in this country.
 Because of how politicized abortion has become, we're afraid to discuss the matter openly out of fear of ridicule or worst.
 What's more, because of this fear, this hinders women from learning just how these services could benefit them, whether it be psychologically or physically.
-This stigma has even extend to contraceptive techniques, techniques that have been used to prevent unwanted pregnancies.
+This stigma has even extended to contraceptive techniques, techniques that have been used to prevent unwanted pregnancies.

 To be honest, this entire situation is more than a bit hypocritical.
 Because while these laws are further making it difficult to get legal, safe abortions, they are also limiting options for women.
 A decision that should be between the woman and her doctor, or even a woman and her loved ones, is being devalued to the point where there seems to be just one side or the other.
 It makes the entire thing seem so…inhuman.